거울대칭

 \[\left\langle \gamma_1, \ldots, \gamma_n, \frac{\gamma_{n+1}}{z - \psi}\right\rangle_{0, n+1, \beta}=\sum_{k \geq 0} z^{-k-1} \left\langle \gamma_1, \ldots, \gamma_n, \tau_k(\gamma_{n+1})\right\rangle_{0, n+1, \beta}\]the above \(J\)-function can be expanded as

-\[J_X(q, z) = e^{t_{(2)}/z}\left(\mathbf{1} + \sum_{\substack{\beta \in H_2(X, \mathbb{Z})_{\mathrm{eff}} \\ \beta \neq 0}}\sum_{a = 0}^s \sum_{k \geq 0} q^\beta z^{-k-2} \langle\tau_k(T_a)\rangle_{0, 1, \beta} T^a\right)\]Thus, this function can be thought of essentially as a generating function obtained by attaching the single-marked-point descendant invariants
+\[J_X(q, z) = e^{t_{(2)}/z}\left(\mathbf{1} + \sum_{\substack{\beta \in H_2(X, \mathbb{Z})_{\mathrm{eff}} \\ \beta \neq 0}}\sum_{a = 0}^s \sum_{k \geq 0} q^\beta z^{-k-2} \langle\tau_k(T_a)\rangle_{0, 1, \beta} T^a\right)\]Thus, this function can be thought of as a generating function obtained by attaching the single marked point descendant invariants

-\[\bigl\{\langle\tau_k(T_a)\rangle_{0, 1, \beta}\bigr\}_{\beta \in H_2(X, \mathbb{Z})_{\mathrm{eff}} \setminus \{0\}, a = 0, \ldots, s, k \geq 0}\]to the Novikov parameter \(q^\beta\), the spectral parameter \(z^{-k-2}\), and the basis elements \(T^a\) of cohomology.
+\[\bigl\{\langle\tau_k(T_a)\rangle_{0, 1, \beta}\bigr\}_{\beta \in H_2(X, \mathbb{Z})_{\mathrm{eff}} \setminus \{0\}, a = 0, \ldots, s, k \geq 0}\]to the Novikov parameter \(q^\beta\), the spectral parameter \(z^{-k-2}\), and the cohomology basis elements \(T^a\).

-Note that while the descendant invariants we defined above are generally of the multi-marked-point form
+Note that while the descendant invariants we defined above are generally of the multi-marked point form

-\[\left\langle \tau_{k_1}(\gamma_1), \ldots, \tau_{k_{n+1}}(\gamma_{n+1})\right\rangle_{0, n+1, \beta}\]we have only put single marked points into the formula.
-This is possible because \(\beta\neq 0\), so the target is sufficiently large that stability is guaranteed regardless of source stability, and the reason it suffices to look at only these is essentially that we are primarily considering the \(H^2\)-direction deformation, i.e., small quantum cohomology.
+\[\left\langle \tau_{k_1}(\gamma_1), \ldots, \tau_{k_{n+1}}(\gamma_{n+1})\right\rangle_{0, n+1, \beta}\]in the above we only put single marked points into the formula.
+This is possible because \(\beta\neq 0\), so the target is sufficiently large that stability is guaranteed regardless of the source’s stability, and the reason it suffices to look at only these is that we are primarily thinking of the \(H^2\) deformation, i.e., small quantum cohomology.

-More concretely, we have already seen from [Symplectic Geometry] §Gromov–Witten Invariants, ⁋Proposition 4 that inserting a divisor \(D\in H^2(X)\) into a Gromov–Witten invariant has the effect of multiplying by \(D\cdot \beta\), and expanding this as a power series shows that looking at the \(H^2\) direction is nothing more than multiplying by \(e^{t_{(2)}\cdot \beta}\) in front, i.e., reparametrizing the Novikov variable as \(q^\beta \mapsto e^{t_{(2)}\cdot \beta}q^\beta\).
-In Definition 3 we have further multiplied the \(T_a/(z-\psi)\) term by an additional factor of \(z^{-1}\),1 so reflecting this \(z\)-shift as well, the overall prefactor attached to the \(J\)-function becomes \(e^{t_{(2)}/z}\).
-Once all \(H^2\)-direction dependence is packed into \(e^{t_{(2)}/z}\) and the Novikov variable, the Gromov–Witten information condenses into the remaining single marked point, so it suffices to look at single-marked-point invariants.
+More concretely, we already saw from [Symplectic Geometry] §Gromov-Witten Invariants, ⁋Proposition 4 that inserting a divisor \(D\in H^2(X)\) into a Gromov-Witten invariant has the effect of multiplying by \(D\cdot \beta\), and expanding this as a power series, looking at the \(H^2\) direction is nothing more than multiplying by \(e^{t_{(2)}\cdot \beta}\) in front, i.e., reparametrizing the Novikov variable as \(q^\beta \mapsto e^{t_{(2)}\cdot \beta}q^\beta\).
+In Definition 3 we further multiplied by an additional \(z^{-1}\) in the \(T_a/(z-\psi)\) term,1 so reflecting this \(z\)-shift as well, the overall factor attached in front of the \(J\)-function becomes \(e^{t_{(2)}/z}\).
+Once all the \(H^2\) dependence is put into \(e^{t_{(2)}/z}\) and the Novikov variable, the Gromov-Witten information is condensed into the remaining single marked point, so it suffices to look at only single marked point invariants.

-Meanwhile, recall that our motivation for introducing the \(J\)-function was to find the fundamental solution of the QDE (\(\ast\)).
-In §Dubrovin Connection, §§D-module we saw that the A-model \(D\)-module is the bundle with fiber \(H^\ast(X)\) over each point \((q, z)\) of the base \(M_A = (\mathbb{C}^\ast)^r \times \mathbb{C}^\ast_z\), and the connection 1-form \(\mathcal{C}_a = T_a \qtimes -\) on it was an endomorphism of this fiber, whose solutions were exactly the horizontal sections of (\(\ast\)).
-These solutions are \(\dim_\mathbb{C}H^\ast(X)\)-dimensional, and if we solve this equation with the \(T_a\) as initial values, we obtain exactly all the solutions.
+Meanwhile, let us recall that our motivation for introducing the \(J\)-function was to find the fundamental solution of the QDE (\(\ast\)).
+In §Dubrovin Connection, §§D-module we saw that the A-model \(D\)-module is a bundle with fiber \(H^\ast(X)\) at each point \((q, z)\) of the base \(M_A = (\mathbb{C}^\ast)^r \times \mathbb{C}^\ast_z\), and the connection \(1\)-form \(\mathcal{C}_a = T_a \qtimes -\) is an endomorphism on this fiber, whose solutions are precisely the horizontal sections of (\(\ast\)).
+These solutions are \(\dim_\mathbb{C}H^\ast(X)\)-dimensional, and if we solve this equation with the \(T_a\) as initial values, we obtain all the solutions.
 Through this process we obtain the following fundamental solution matrix.

 \[\eta\bigl(S(q,z)T_a, T_b\bigr) := \eta(T_a, T_b) + \sum_{\beta \neq 0} q^\beta \left\langle \frac{T_a}{z - \psi}, T_b \right\rangle_{0, 2, \beta}\]where \(\eta\) is the Poincaré pairing.
 Then \(S\) satisfies the following.